kp255928/Event-Scheduling-App/README.md

 List of APIs

 The application provides below mentioned APIs for creating, editing, deleting, searching the events in the database.
 In addition passport authentication is used for user log-in/sign-up.
-The APIs work as an interface between the calendar UI application and the database.
+The APIs work as an interface between the application and the database.

 <!-- Index page: GET /
 Signup page: GET /signup